 faith250 is an opportunity for multifaith communities to come together in fellowship, meaningful conversation, and local rituals that celebrate our shared civic story.
-The project aims to seed clusters of congregations around the country that:
+The program aims to seed clusters of congregations around the country that:

 Engage members of various faiths to think about our shared values as Americans.